couchbase-examples/atlas-device-sdk-cblite-compare/dotnet.md

 #### More Information
 - [Couchbase Lite Database Maintenance API](https://docs.couchbase.com/couchbase-lite/current/csharp/database.html#lbl-db-util)

-### Close a Realm
+### Scoping the Realm
+The Realm SDK realm object [implements IDisposable](https://www.mongodb.com/docs/atlas/device-sdks/sdk/dotnet/realm-files/realms/#scoping-the-realm) interface to ensure native resources are freed up.

-The Realm SDK provides a method to close a realm with the code [realm.close](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#close-a-realm).
-Couchbase Lite’s SDK also provides a close function which will also validate that the replicator and change listeners are closed before closing the connection via the Couchbase Lite Database *close* function.
+The Couchbase Lite .NET SDK provides a [close](https://docs.couchbase.com/couchbase-lite/current/csharp/database.html#close-database) function which will also validate that the replicator and change listeners are closed before closing the connection.
+The [Database](https://docs.couchbase.com/mobile/3.2.0/couchbase-lite-net/api/Couchbase.Lite.Database.html) class also implements the IDisposable interface to ensure native resources are freed up.

 ### Copying Data into a New Realm / Couchbase Lite Database Copy
-The [Realm.writeCopyTo](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#copy-data-into-a-new-realm) method allows developers to copy data from an existing realm to a new realm.
+The [WriteCopy](https://www.mongodb.com/docs/realm-sdks/dotnet/latest/reference/Realms.Realm.html#Realms_Realm_WriteCopy_Realms_RealmConfigurationBase_) method allows developers to copy data from an existing realm to a new realm.
 There are some rules to this which are well documented.

-In Couchbase Lite there is a *Database.copy* function that can copy a database file to a new database file.
+In Couchbase Lite there is a [Database.Copy](https://docs.couchbase.com/mobile/3.2.0/couchbase-lite-net/api/Couchbase.Lite.Database.html#Couchbase_Lite_Database_Copy_System_String_System_String_Couchbase_Lite_DatabaseConfiguration_) function that can copy a database file to a new database file.

 > **NOTE**
-> You should NEVER copy a Couchbase Lite database outside using the Database.copy API as it will invalidate other apps checkpoints.
+> You should NEVER copy a Couchbase Lite database outside using the Database.Copy API as it will invalidate other apps checkpoints.
 >

 #### More Information